A starmap, a starmap! My kingdom for a starmap!

 So, in summary: Reader feedback, DDF checks, Starmap (Hi Michael, nudge, nudge, wink, wink!), weapons and ship tech and game review all to be baked into the novel.

 More detail on the cover design and audiobooks still to come as well.
-Allen, John and I are now intending to collaborate on promotion too, so we shall be joining forces.
+John and I are now intending to collaborate on promotion too, so we shall be joining forces.
 Given what we’ve been able to produce independently, I think that will provide some exciting possibilities.
 Stay tuned, Commanders.
 You aint seen nuthin’ yet.

 Did I mention the starmap?